 In total, 30 homework assignments and 4 chapter reviews are to be completed in the online assessment system, WebAssign.
 It is your responsibility to keep up with the homework assignments.
-You will be allowed TEN tries for each question.
+You will be allowed ONE try for multiple-choice questions and TEN tries for all other questions.
 A grade of at least 70% will be necessary on each assignment for a student to be allowed to take the next available assignment.
 Technical difficulty is not a valid excuse for missing homework.
 For each homework assignment, there are 0-3 questions to turn in your hand-written work for instructor feedback.
-Simply take a picture of your hand-written work, and upload the file to WebAssign.
-The feedback of the instructor will be provided back to you in a few days after the assignment is turned in.
+Simply take a picture of your hand-written work, upload the file to WebAssign.
+The feedback will be provided back to you in 1-3 days after the assignment is turned in.
 Your five lowest homework scores will be dropped at the end of the course before calculating your final grade.
+To cover all other contingencies the 5 lowest homework scores will be dropped at the end of the semester.